Should You Invest in Treasure Global Inc (TGL) Now? - News Heater

 TGL) stock’s latest price update

-Treasure Global Inc (NASDAQ: TGL)’s stock price has increased by 4.59 compared to its previous closing price of 0.24.
-However, the company has seen a -7.54% decrease in its stock price over the last five trading sessions.
+Treasure Global Inc (NASDAQ: TGL) has seen a decline in its stock price by -2.68 in relation to its previous close of 0.26.
+However, the company has experienced a -7.37% decline in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-08-28 that NEW YORK and KUALA LUMPUR, Malaysia, Aug.
 28, 2023 (GLOBE NEWSWIRE) — Treasure Global Inc (NASDAQ: TGL) (“TGL”, “Treasure Global,” or the “Company”), an innovative technology solutions provider, today announced that the Company will participate at the H.C.
 Wainwright 25th Annual Global Investment Conference to be held at The Lotte New York Palace Hotel in New York City, September 11-13, 2023.

 Click Here to Download the FREE Report.